Creta5164/peak-more-customizations/docs/fit.md

 You can mostly reuse the existing materials from the template, however you will probably want to use your own texture for the 'Fit' material, which is initially the `M_Scout_Seagull` material.
 The template file contains a shader sub-graph with the name `PEAK_Lighting` which you can use to roughly replicate the look of PEAK.
 ![Shader Graph that aims to replicate the look of the in-game W/Character shader](img/fit-guide/PEAK-lighting-material-setup.png)
-You can either paint over the existing texture or create your own material by either copying the M_Scout_Seagull or replicating the shader graph and then swapping out the `Scouts Tex Seagull.png` texture with your own.
+You can either paint over the existing texture or create your own material by either copying the M_Scout_Seagull or replicating the shader graph and then swapping out the `Scouts Tex Seagull.png` texture with your own. (usually `1024x1024` is a good resolution to aim for)

 ### Copying Existing Boneweights